Probing the limits of quantum theory with quantum information at subnuclear scales: Towards an experiment

 The first stumbling block is the preparation of a target consisting of a single nucleon or a single nucleus.
 Recently, a single proton has been isolated in a Penning trap for sake of measuring its magnetic moment \cite{Trap2017}.
 But a trap suitable for an implementation of a Q-data box should prepare a single nucleon in a sharp static position, to maximise the cross-section for the desired scattering process.
 This condition favours optical tweezers based on laser pulses \cite{Tweezer14}, which, however, have not so far been engineered to trap single nucleons or nuclei.

 The second major difficulty for such an idealistic Q-data test stems from the fact that a typical high energy collision results in an abundance of the outgoing projectiles.
 Hence, one should expect that the sought for quantum information will be concealed in the entire collection of the decay products.
-In the Bell-test language this could be seen as a ``detection loophole'' (aka ``fair-sampling loophole'') \cite{Bell_fair0,Bell_fair1,Bell_fair2}.
+In the Bell-test language this could be seen as a ``detection loophole'' (aka ``fair-sampling loophole'') \cite{Bell_Nonlocal}.
 In order to fathom out the input-output correlations probed in the Q-data test one should aim at clean experiments involving a manageable number of outgoing projectiles.
 Furthermore, the latter should be measured exclusively -- i.e. the detection should involve individual projective measurements on all projectiles.

-Furthermore, an implementation of a Q-data test aimed at probing the strength of correlations (see Sections \ref{sec:NQRAC} and \ref{sec:QNS}) would require a coordinated double scattering from \emph{the same} nucleon/nucleus -- see Fig. \ref{fig:space}.
+The implementation of some of the Q-data test aimed at probing the strength of correlations, presented in Sections \ref{sec:NQRAC} and \ref{sec:QNS}, would require a coordinated multiple scattering from \emph{the same} nucleon/nucleus -- see Fig. \ref{fig:space}.
 In the same vein, one can envisage experiments probing the nature of time-like correlations, i.e. the dynamics of quantum information at subnuclear scales.
 Such a scenario requires at least two subsequent scatterings from \emph{the same} nucleon/nucleus (see Fig.~\ref{fig:time}), in contrast to the single-scattering scheme, which probes instantaneous interactions.
-An alternative scheme based on absorption and subsequent emission might be useful to probe (post-)quantum dynamical effects, the characteristic scales of which are very short -- see Fig.~\ref{fig:AbsEm}.
+An alternative scheme based on absorption and subsequent emission might be useful to probe \mbox{(post-)quantum} dynamical effects, the characteristic scales of which are very short -- see Fig.~\ref{fig:AbsEm}.